-Therefore, making it an extremely effective tool for a Great Dane to alert their pack of an impending danger or event to take notice of.
+Therefore, making it an extremely effective tool for a Great Dane to alert their pack of impending danger or event to take notice of.

 While many Great Danes aren’t the best guard dogs, most are decent watchdogs.
 And the howl plays perfectly into alerting those around them.

 As you may have noticed from the video of Gus howling, he wanted to follow along only once he heard the other animal howling!
-It’s such and instinctual, pack-driven action that many are compelled to howl once they hear another doing it.
+It’s such an instinctual, pack-driven action that many are compelled to howl once they hear another doing it.